Bdkelp/getmydpc_enrollment/replit.md

 This project is a comprehensive Direct Primary Care (DPC) subscription and enrollment platform.
 Its primary purpose is to streamline patient, agent, and employer enrollment processes for DPC services.
 Key capabilities include multiple enrollment flows, secure payment processing, and robust user management.
 The vision is to provide an intuitive, efficient platform that simplifies access to DPC, driving market growth and enhancing healthcare accessibility.

-### Recent Updates (January 2025)
+### Recent Updates (August 2025)
-- Fixed critical authentication issue where users' database IDs didn't match Supabase auth IDs
+- Successfully migrated authentication to Supabase Auth
-- Resolved duplicate API endpoint issue that was causing 500 errors on admin pages
+- Fixed storage object export issue that was preventing authentication
-- Fixed database query syntax in getAgents() function
+- Implemented proper field mapping between snake_case database columns and camelCase application code
+- Added login/register endpoints that work with Supabase authentication
+- Fixed admin account access (michael@mypremierplans.com can now login and access admin features)
+- Resolved authentication middleware issues - protected routes now properly authenticate JWT tokens
-- Admin can now successfully access leads and analytics pages with data displaying correctly
+- Admin can successfully access protected endpoints like leads and analytics pages

 ## User Preferences